Abdulrahman-adil/Book-Store/README.md

 and the user can order their books online through credit card payment.
 Using this Website the user can purchase a book online instead of going out to a book store and wasting time.

 The user can login using his account details or new customers can set up an account very quickly.
-They should give the details of their name, contact number and shipping address.
+They should give the details of their username, contact number and shipping address.

 The books are divided into many categories based on subject like Software, Database, English, Architecture etc.